sroberts/sroberts.github.io/_posts/2015-02-16-apt-is-a-who-not-a-what.md

 ---
 layout: post
-title: APT is a Who not a What and It Doesn't Matter
+title: APT is a Who not a What...
+And Why it doesn't Matter
 ---

 A small number of topics get intelligence driven incident responders incredibly frustrated: